PyrrhicShadow/Another-Match-3/README.md

 * a number of secret "debug" codes

 <details>
-    <summary><i>Click to view</i></summary>
+    <summary><i>Click for debug codes</i></summary>

 These are technically debugging tools but I left them in here as cheat-codes/easter eggs.
 Have fun!

-* "s" to shuffle the board
+* "s" key to shuffle the board
+    * shuffle happens automatically at deadlock, but manual shuffle is helpful if looking for a specific configuration
 * bomb commands (turns the piece the mouse is hovering over into said bomb)
-    * "c" for color bomb
+    * "c" key for color bomb
-    * "a" for adjacent bomb
+    * "a" key for adjacent bomb
     * right or left arrow key for row bomb
     * up or down arrow key for col bomb
-    * right-click to unmake bomb
+    * right-mouse to unmake bomb

 </details>

 ## Credits

-All art used in this game are either created by PyrrhicSilva (Jake), used with express permission from the creator, or sourced from royalty-free art collections
+All art used in this game are either created by PyrrhicSilva (Jake), used with express permission from the creator, or sourced from royalty-free art collections.

-All art credit can be found in the file [artSources.md](https://pyrrhicshadow.github.io/Another-Match-3/Assets/Art/artSources)
+All art credit can be found in the [Art Sources](https://pyrrhicshadow.github.io/Another-Match-3/Assets/Art/artSources) file.